ONLINE EXAM REGISTRATION:

-- MANDATORY pre-administration sessions are scheduled for April 6 or 13th (and April 12 for athletes).
-ALL students are required to select ONE of these sessions on the registration form (in addition to registering for exams online by February 23).
+- MANDATORY pre-administration sessions are scheduled for April 5, 11 or 12.
+ALL students are required to select ONE of these sessions on the registration form (in addition to registering for exams online by February 22).
 No make-up sessions for these mandatory sessions.
 Attendance at this pre-administration reduces each AP Exam timing by approximately 30 minutes.
-More details about session locations will be emailed to students in late March/early April.
+More details about session will be emailed to students in late March/early April.

 STUDENTS RECEIVING EXTENDED TIME: